 @process.blockTags = ${CookiePunch.blockTags(["iframe","script"], value, !node.context.inBackend, q(node).property("consentServices"))}

-// you can wrap the html element with a `...` to make sure
+// Wrap the html element with `...` to make sure

 // the contextual consent is displayed correctly